TheRealOrange/acidvis/README.md

 5. **`render_point_cloud_hue`** — Converts accumulated hue vectors to final pixel colors and outputs to a RGBA buffer.

-The OpenCL source (`render.cl`) is embedded directly into the binary at compile time.

 #### CPU fallback

-Without OpenCL, rendering uses OpenMP-parallelized CPU evaluation.
-The pixel buffer is partitioned across threads with static scheduling.
-Cloud mode uses per-thread hue accumulation buffers to avoid contention.
+When OpenCL is not available, rendering uses OpenMP-parallelized CPU evaluation.

 ### cross-platform notes